Ywacch/SalephoneAPI/README.md

 - POSTGRES_PASSWORD: database password
 - db_host: name of the postgres container ```db```
 - salephone_dbname: database name
+- http_user: username for dashboard access
+- http_pass: password for dashboard access
+- api_route: name of url for api to route
 Passing the environment var file to docker compose via the command ```docker compose --env-file .env up -d```

+In ```traefik.toml``` (near the bottom) enter your email in the email field